alewin/koci-blog/content/posts/2020-11-28-google-ux-playbooks-tips/index.md

 ### 1.2 Form UX Tips

-The forms allow you to collect user data, try to make them clear, intuitive and simple to fill in
+The forms allow you to collect user data, try to make them clear, intuitive and simple to fill in.

 **DO:**